-- Maintain contact and open communication with the member's referring PCP. - Obtain required authorization from the medical management department, if applicable, before providing services. - Coordinate the member's care with the referring PCP. - Provide the referring PCP with consultation reports and other appropriate patient records within five business days of receipt of such reports or test results. - Be available for or provide on-call coverage through another source 24 hours a day for management of member care; - Maintain the confidentiality of patient medical information. - Actively participate in and cooperate with all quality initiatives and programs.
+- Maintain contact and open communication with the member's referring PCP. - If applicable, obtain required authorization from the medical management department before providing services. - Coordinate the member's care with the referring PCP. - Provide the referring PCP with consultation reports and other appropriate patient records within five business days of receiving such reports or test results. - Be available for or provide on-call coverage through another source 24 hours a day for management of member care. - Maintain the confidentiality of patient medical information. - Actively participate in and cooperate with all quality initiatives and programs.